ronsedo275/NotWorthIt/README.md

 # NotWorthIt
-an app that generates not worth it motivational quotes
+an app that generates not-worth-it motivational quotes
+- purpose of this web app is to encourage users not to waste a useless day ;)